lecritch/ANOVA_seattle-chicago-dsc/README.md

 After calculating a value for LSD or HSD, we compare each pair wise mean difference with the LSD or HSD difference.
 If the pairwise mean difference exceeds the LSD/HSD, then they are significantly different.

 ## Two-Way ANOVA:

-Using one-way ANOVA, we found out that the season was impactful on the mood of different people.
+Returning to the example at the very beginning of the lesson, say we found out, using one-way ANOVA, that the season was impactful on the mood of different people.
 What if the season was to affect different groups of people differently?
-Say maybe older people were affected more by the seasons than younger people.
+Maybe older people were affected more by the seasons than younger people.

 Moreover, how can we be sure as to which factor(s) is affecting the mood more?
-Maybe the age group is a more dominant factor responsible for a person's mode than the season.
+Maybe the age group is a more dominant factor responsible for a person's mood than the season.

-For such cases, when the outcome or dependent variable (in our case the test scores) is affected by two independent variables/factors we use a slightly modified technique called two-way ANOVA.
+For such cases, when the outcome or dependent variable is affected by two independent variables/factors we use a slightly modified technique called two-way ANOVA.

 ### Resources